Aminocd/slate/source/index.html.md

-amount-atomic | The amount of currency issued, in atomic units (each whole unit is composed of 10^10 atomic units) issueing-user-id | The ID of the issueing user issuer-username | The username of the issueing user before-amount-atomic | The balance, in atomic units, of the public currency holding before it was credited by the issuance after-amount-atomic | The balance, in atomic units, of the public currency holding after it was credited by the issuance day-counter | The day counter of the public currency holding when it was credited by the issuance
+amount-atomic | The amount of currency issued, in atomic units (each whole unit is composed of 10^10 atomic units) issueing-user-id | The ID of the issueing user issuer-username | The username of the issueing user issuer-user-avatar-url | The URL of the avatar of the issueing user before-amount-atomic | The balance, in atomic units, of the public currency holding before it was credited by the issuance after-amount-atomic | The balance, in atomic units, of the public currency holding after it was credited by the issuance day-counter | The day counter of the public currency holding when it was credited by the issuance